 What is business insurance and why do you need it?

 Business insurance helps you safeguard the financial assets, tangible and intellectual property of your business from property damage, lawsuits, theft, loss of income, employee illnesses and injuries, and vandalism.
+If you own or operate a business, you need to be familiar with the basics of business insurance coverage.
+Business insurance covers risks associated with your business, such as property damage and liability claims.
+An insurance adjuster in Chicago will help assess the coverage that is necessary for your business.

 There are several kinds of business insurance.
 You should determine what coverage you need according to the type of industry your business belongs to, location, company size, and the number of employees.
 The minimum requirement will be property and liability coverage, and workers’ compensation if you have employees.
 To choose business insurance options, you can speak to insurance agents who may visit you, but you have an alternative: checking small business insurance packages online.